hetshah13/City_Cab_Insights/README.md

 **Outlier Removal:** Applied the Isolation Forest technique to remove anomalous trips (e.g., unusually long or short durations, or zero-fare trips).

 After pre-processing, the dataset was reduced to **36 million records** for further analysis.

+## 2. **Exploratory Data Analysis (EDA)**

+#### Key Insights:
+1. High-Demand Areas: Popular pickup/dropoff locations were concentrated in Manhattan, near Times Square, Central Park, and major transit hubs like Penn Station and Grand Central.
+2. Peak Hours: Highest demand observed during Mid-night and evening rush hours.
+3. Trip Duration: Average trip duration was found to be around 12-15 minutes, with a wide range during peak traffic hours.
+4. Fare Distribution: The average fare was around $15-$20, with higher fares typically observed for trips to/from airports (JFK, LaGuardia).
+5. Geographic Insights: Central Business District had the highest number of trips.
+Trips from outer boroughs (Brooklyn, Queens) tend to be longer in duration but fewer in number.